rich-p-rich/english-tutor-django-p4/README.md

 - I also need a better solution for the

 ## Other bugs and challenges
-In addition to the challenges described above, I encountered many bugs and challenges during the development of this app.
+In addition to the challenges described above, e.g. the custom registration page, I encountered many bugs and challenges during the development of this app.
 In particular, the Games and Exercises was difficult to get right.
 I found it a challenge to work out the logic to correctly display the correct / incorrect answers when the user submitted their solutions.
 The calculation on the backend was correct, but the display was wrong.
 This took some time to solve.

+Other problems of note:
+- I misaligned a div around the 'log-in' status message which meant that the footer reacted differently when signed-in vs signed-out.
+In practice, the signed-out user saw the footer behaving normally, the signed-in user saw the footer floating on the homepage.
+- Also realted to the footer: it was 'floating' on the book appointments page and games and exercises page, but not on other pages.
+The tutoring service helped me identify that I had added two wrappers in the structure of base.html, both with 100vh; why this was affecting only some pages I do not know, but it has been resolved.

+**Microsoft Edge**
+FOOTER ISSUE

 # Deployment